cipherstash/encrypt-query-language/NATIVE_POSTGRES_JSON_COMPARED_TO_EQL.md

 #### Comparison example

-`cs_ste_vec_terms_v1` can be used with the native Postgres array access operator to get a term for comparison by array index.
+`cs_ste_vec_terms_v1` can be used with the native PostgreSQL array access operator to get a term for comparison by array index.

 The eJSONPath used with `cs_ste_vec_terms_v1` needs to end with `[*]` (`$.some_array_field[*]` for example).